 GEM is intended to be used throughout the entire guideline lifecycle to model information pertaining to guideline development, dissemination, implementation, and maintenance.
 Information at both high and low levels of abstraction can be accommodated.
 Use of XML facilitates computer processing of the guideline information.

-GEM II is constructed as a hierarchy of more than 100 elements with 10 major branchesIdentity, Developer, Purpose, Intended Audience, Target Population, Method of Development, Testing, Revison Plan, Implementation Plan, and Knowledge Components.
+GEM is constructed as a hierarchy of more than 100 elements with 10 major branchesIdentity, Developer, Purpose, Intended Audience, Target Population, Method of Development, Testing, Revison Plan, Implementation Plan, and Knowledge Components.

-The GEM II Schema was successfully balloted as an international standard for the representation of practice guidelines in XML format and has become ASTM standard E2210-06.
+The GEM Schema was successfully balloted as an international standard for the representation of practice guidelines in XML format and has become ASTM standard E2210-06.